Queen Elizabeth-class aircraft carrier: Prince of Wales

 The 2010 SDSR declared that the UK needed only one aircraft carrier; however, penalty clauses in the contract meant that cancelling the second vessel would be more expensive than actually building it.
 The SDSR, therefore, directed that the second aircraft carrier, Prince of Wales, should be built but upon completion be either mothballed or sold.
 The SDSR also directed that the ship be converted to a CATOBAR configuration; however, the costs associated with the conversion escalated to £2bn, leading the government to reverse its decision and build the ship to the original STOVL configuration.
 On 26 May 2011, Defence Secretary Liam Fox cut the first steel for Prince of Wales.
 The Royal Navy's 2012/13 yearbook stated "both carriers are likely to be commissioned and may even be capable of operating together".
 In 2014, the prime minister, David Cameron, announced that Prince of Wales would be brought into service.

 As of 20 April 2016, construction of Prince of Wales was announced to be 80% complete.
-The ship was handed over to the Royal Navy on 10 December 2019 and is set for a full operational capability from 2023.
+The ship was handed over to the Royal Navy on 10 December 2019 and had been set for a full operational capability from 2023.

-Prince of Wales was scheduled to assume responsibility for the continuing carrier trials of the F-35B in 2019 when Queen Elizabeth enters dry-dock for her scheduled maintenance period.
+Prince of Wales assumed responsibility for the continuing carrier trials of the F-35B in 2019 when Queen Elizabeth entered dry-dock for her scheduled maintenance period.

-Prince of Wales made her first visit to her affiliated city, Liverpool, from 28 February-3 March 2020.
+Prince of Wales made her first visit to her affiliated city, Liverpool, from 28 February to 3 March 2020.
 During her stay in the city, the ship welcomed thousands of civilians aboard.

-This was the first time either of the Queen Elizabeth-class carriers were made open to the general public.
+In August 2022, the external shaft coupling on the starboard propeller shaft, of HMS Prince of Wales, failed, not long after setting sail from Portsmouth Naval Base.
+The vessel was towed back to base.
+It was then taken to Babcock shipyard, in Rosyth, Scotland, to undergo repairs, which took nine months to complete.